mkuokkanen/java-rest-framework-prototypes/README.md

+## Introduction

-Prototypes of different rest api + page template solutions.
+Prototypes of different lightweigh rest api + page template solutions.
-Idea would be that same software could create html page dynamically and then support the ajax calls it will make.
+They all implement almost indentical features.

-## Usefule maven commands
+### Useful maven commands for checking updates

 ```bash
 mvn versions:display-dependency-updates
 mvn versions:display-plugin-updates
 ```

+### Building and running software

+All software modules are build together from root `pom.xml` with `mvn clean install`.
+Maven uses Assembly plugin to build zip package with main artifact jar in root and dependency jars in subfolder `lib`.
+Main artifact Manifest is wired to load classes from lib folder, so `java -jar daa.jar` is enough to run the software.

+## Prototypes

-## Grizzly + Jersey
+### Grizzly + Jersey

+Jersey provides JAX-RS and FreeMarker template support.
+Also provides wrapper to Grizzly NIO server software.
+Jersey people seem to do close collabaration with Grizzly people.

 ```bash
 mvn clean install